Lemoncode/bootcamp-devops-lemoncode/03-cd/01-jenkins/03-usando-pipelines-en-workflows-diferentes/00_usando_docker_pipeline_plugin.md

 }
 ```

 1. En el `agent block` estamos especificando un `Dockerfile`, le estamos diciendo a Jenkins que es un Dockerfile dentro de nuestro repo, en el directorio `02`, y quiero construir una imagen a partir de ese `Dockerfile`.
 Si inspeccionamos este `Dockerfile` nos damos cuenta de que se trata de una imagen para construir una aplicación, y Jenkins no esta esperando esto.

 But what people often do when they're looking at this approach is they get confused as to what that `Dockerfile` is meant to do.
 So if I look at that `Dockerfile`, this `Dockerfile` is actually a full build of my project.

 Esto crea confusión acerca de que hace este `Dockerfile`.
 Este `Dockerfile` es la `build` completa de mi proyecto.

 Comienza desde `node:alpine3.12` e instala los paquetes y realiza una build.
-Después empaquete la aplicación instalando sólo las dependencias de producción, creando una imagen de Docker que representa nuestra aplicaicón.
+Después empaquete la aplicación instalando sólo las dependencias de producción, creando una imagen de Docker que representa nuestra aplicación.
 Y esto no es lo que espera Jenkins.
 Cuando Jenkins nos ofrece la opción de fichero Docker, dentro del agente arranca una imagen para ser usada como `build agent` no correr la aplicación.

-En esta pipeline estamos pensando que pedimos a Jenkinsque compile la aplicación, usando el `Dockerfile` en el repositorio, y después usar `verify` para imprimir node y npm y por último ejecutar un smoke test ejecutando el contenedor previamente generado.
+En esta pipeline estamos pensando que pedimos a Jenkins que compile la aplicación, usando el `Dockerfile` en el repositorio, y después usar `verify` para imprimir node y npm y por último ejecutar un smoke test ejecutando el contenedor previamente generado.

 But these are separate things, the image that was built as part of the `Dockerfile` that's an SDK may just not meant to be used by Jenkins taken part of your application.

 Pero esto son cosas separadas, la imagen construida a como parte del `Dockerfile`, para construir la aplicación, no esta pensada para ser parte de la aplicación.

 So it's going to see how that looks.
 So if we check this build its failed as expected, we go and look at the output.
 I could see all the lines for my `Dockerfile` being executed, and then I get these really weird Jenkins error messages telling me it is trying to do something with the container on.

-La build falla como esperabamos, echemos un ojo.
+La build falla como esperábamos, echemos un ojo.
 Podemos ver todas las líneas ejecutadas del `Dockerfile`, y después vemos este mensaje que nos dice que tenemos un fallo al intentar ejecutar el contenedor.

 ```
 [Pipeline] withDockerContainer